 Xarelto – a relatively new anticoagulant medication – has been linked to severe side effects and adverse reactions such as uncontrollable bleeding and an increased risk of blood clots.
 Patients who have suffered harmful side effects after taking Xarelto will be looking for a drug injury law firm for legal assistance.
 Broughton Partners connects personal injury law firms with Xarelto lawsuit leads and other drug injury leads.
-The leads we deliver to law firms are case-ready and pre-qualified.
+We deliver qualifed retainers pre-packaged with the necessary files to work the case.
 Law firms looking for more Xarelto lawsuit leads can work with Broughton Partners and start receiving Xarelto lawsuit leads that fit their specific case criteria.

 Xarelto (rivaroxaban) was first approved by the FDA in July of 2011.
 Blood thinners have three main uses:

 - Reducing the risk of blood clots and stroke in patients with atrial fibrillation,

 - Treating deep vein thrombosis and pulmonary embolisms, and

 - Reducing the risk of blood clots in patients undergoing knee or hip replacement surgery.

 To treat a clotting disorder (which can lead to strokes or embolisms), a medication like Xarelto may be prescribed which will keep the blood from clotting.
 As a result of the action of this drug, patients must be very careful to avoid injury, as the blood can no longer clot naturally.